khjklujn/state_machine/README.md

 # state_machine

 Framework for safely implementing scripting hackiness in a production environment.

-Having found your way here, my first suggestion would be to check out whether [Airflow (https://airflow.apache.org/)] suits your needs better.
+Having found your way here, my first suggestion would be to check out whether [Airflow](https://airflow.apache.org/) suits your needs better.
 Long term, centralized management of Workflow Orchestration will be better than custom solutions.
+Once it has been demonstrated that automation can be quickly and reliably generated, use cases proliferate.
+It would behoove you to have something that facilitates keeping track of the automated tasks.

 One common problem I have encountered in complicated systems is a tendancy to automate maintenance tasks using scripting languages, and the implementations are almost always very naive: